 Rachel Gersten told Refinery29 that she proposed to her now-husband while they were getting ready for a night out and he was in the shower.
 "We talked about his daughter, and what role we envisioned me playing in her life, and overall what we want to do, see, and be throughout the rest of our lives."

 According to Gersten, the casualness of their engagement seemed like sort of a letdown to some people.
 "Almost everyone reacted with some type of surprise (and maybe disappointment?) that there wasn't a better story.
 To this day people still look like they're waiting for my fairytale proposal and always seem a little sad that I can't give them more," she said.

 Millennials may not be as tradition-adverse as people think

-That's not to mention the booming business of planned proposals, which often involve a man spending hundreds of dollars to surprise his partner.
+That's not to mention the booming business of planned proposals, which often involve a man spending hundreds of pounds to surprise his partner.

 "In about 3,000 proposals and eight years we have been in business, we have had two women propose to a man," Velasquez told Refinery29.
 "I believe that this is just a tradition in our culture that both genders are accepting of and enjoy.
 While there are certainly exceptions to the rule, many women still like being courted and ultimately proposed to."

 Velasquez said that from her own research, she found that many men would feel "emasculated" if their girlfriend proposed to them.
 "Others feel that it is a sign of pressure, that his beloved isn't willing to wait until he is ready," she added.

 "To be chosen meant to be considered worthy of love and a lifelong commitment," Lamont wrote in a paper titled Negotiating Courtship.
 "Rather than view a female-initiated proposal as an expression of valid desire and unwillingness to remain passive, women viewed it as embarrassing reflection of their partner’s lack of love or their own desperation."